-At Mendocino College, institutionalized participatory governance provides for a well-established structure for all constituent groups to have a voice in decision making and improvement (IVA.1 diagram from committee handbook) Additionally, institutional leaders encourage innovation leading to institutional excellence.
-They support all members of the institution in taking initiative for improving practices, programs and services.
+At Mendocino College, institutionalized participatory governance provides for a well-established structure for all constituent groups to have a voice in decision making and improvement (IVA1\01).
+Additionally, institutional leaders encourage innovation leading to institutional excellence.
+They support all members of the institution in taking the initiative for improving practices, programs and services.

 The College's equity work with the Center for Urban Education (CUE) provides a good example of institutional support for innovation.
 CUE had normally focused on faculty equity work, though after examining disaggregated course and section specific success rates, Mendocino College leadership recognized the importance of the Classified staff and their significant role in the student experience.
 The College asked CUE to work with the Classified Senate to develop a Classified Equity project - to our knowledge, the first project for CUE to involve Classified (though that trend is now growing).
-The work of the Classified group was reported to and supported by the Equity Committee (IVA.1.
+The work of the Classified group was reported to and supported by the Equity Committee (IVA1\02).
 Equity minutes about classified project).
 Over the course of about three years, Classified formalized projects and explored their scope within committees for each of four focus areas.
-(Ulises collected reporting from all groups - might have evidence here) The fifth slide of this case study presentation outlines these project areas.
-(IVA1.3) Over the course of the 3-year contract with CUE, Classified met during inservice multiple times to update their membership on progress to date in the Equity Project, and in some cases to refine older focus areas or add new ones.
+The fifth slide of this case study presentation outlines these project areas.
+(IVA1\03).
+Over the course of the 3-year contract with CUE, Classified met during in-service multiple times to update their membership on progress to date in the Equity Project, and in some cases to refine older focus areas or add new ones.